Differentially private methods for managing model uncertainty in linear regression models: Brief Review of Differential Privacy

-In this definition, $D$ and $D'$ are fixed and the randomness in $\mathcal{M}$ comes from sources other than $D$ and $D'$.
-When $\delta=0$, we retrieve $\varepsilon$-differential privacy, which is perhaps the most popular formalization of privacy in the literature.
-The privacy parameter $\varepsilon$, also known as the privacy budget, is user-specified.
-When $\varepsilon$ is small, the privacy of $\mathcal{M}$ increases; in such cases, the probability distributions of $\mathcal{M}(D)$ and $\mathcal{M}(D')$ are forced to be similar, so the output of $\mathcal{M}$ isn't very sensitive to the data we input.
-On the other hand, as $\varepsilon$ increases, the distributions of $\mathcal{M}(D)$ and $\mathcal{M}(D')$ are allowed to differ more, which decreases the privacy level.
-When $\delta > 0$, Definition~\ref{def:DiffPriv} allows $\mathcal{M}$ to release outputs that lead to a ``high privacy loss'' with probability $\delta$ (see Section 2 in \cite{dwork2014algorithmic} for details).
+When $\delta=0$, we retrieve $\varepsilon$-differential privacy, which is the most popular formalization of privacy in the literature.
+When $\varepsilon$ is small, the privacy of $\mathcal{M}$ increases; in such cases, the probability distributions of $\mathcal{M}(D)$ and $\mathcal{M}(\tilde{D})$ are forced to be similar, so the output of $\mathcal{M}$ is not very sensitive to small changes in $D$.
+On the other hand, as $\varepsilon$ increases, the distributions of $\mathcal{M}(D)$ and $\mathcal{M}(\tilde{D})$ are allowed to be more different, which decreases the privacy of the output.
+When $0 < \delta \le 1$, Definition~\ref{def:DiffPriv} allows $\mathcal{M}(D)$ to release outputs that lead to a ``high privacy loss'' with probability $\delta$ (see Section 2 in \cite{dwork2014algorithmic} for details).

-In this article, we use randomized algorithms $\mathcal{M}(D)$ to obtain differentially private statistics, which we then post-process (that is, transform) to make inferences about the underlying parameters of the data-generating mechanism.
-Our methods rely on the fact that if $\mathcal{M}(D)$ is $(\varepsilon,\delta)$-differentially private, so is $T(\mathcal{M}(D'))$ for any measurable function $T$ \citep{dwork2014algorithmic}.